 Offering mass in both Italian and English, this beautifully appointed church was built in the early 1900s to serve the large Italian immigrant community that lived in the southern part of Greenwich Village.

-The other area in NYC that Italian immigrants settled is, of course, the famous Little Italy.
+The other area in NYC where Italian immigrants settled is, of course, the famous Little Italy.

 12. Cafe Wha?